Pristine Caribbean Beach © therealaxalady

-The country often refers to itself as the Emerald Isle, denoting links to its Irish settlers escaping religious oppression.
-The Caribbean is an unlikely place to celebrate St. Patrick's Day but the national holiday highlights the island's charm.
+The country often refers to itself as the Emerald Isle, an homage to its Irish settlers escaping religious oppression.
+The Caribbean is an unlikely place to celebrate St. Patrick's Day, but the national holiday highlights Monserrat's unique charm.
 Unlike Columbus, who sailed right past the islands, visitors to the Caribbean should make this a place to explore.
-Flights from Antigua and St. Maarten arrive daily.
+Flights from Antigua and some surrounding islands arrive daily.

 Become our Montserrat Travel Expert